q2-micom

 This will give you something like this:

-On average, we a mean of 27 taxa per sample (and a range of 17-36).
 Building the community models will take a while, but this usually only needs to be done once for each sample.
 You can then run many growth simulations for a given sample using the existing model.
+You see a warning here that one sample does not match well to the database.
+This is usually a good point to choose a larger database.
+Here we will continue since we are close to 50% for that sample and this is meant as an example ;)

 Now that we have our community models, let’s simulate growth.
 For this we will need information about the environment, because growth rates will depend strongly on available nutrients.
 In contrast to classical growth media in the lab, growth conditions in metabolic modeling have to be provided in terms of fluxes and not concentrations.
 Fluxomics or time course metabolomics data can be used to parameterize the growth environment, but these data are almost never available.
 Alternatively, you might estimate a minimal medium using the ‘omics data itself (more about that further down below).
 Usually, however, we estimate these parameters based what is known a priori about the nutrient environment.
-For example, there are existing estimates for a number of common diets (Virtual Metabolic Human).
-These dietary parameterizations are based on European diet data, with a MICOM-specific manual depletion of metabolites that are commonly absorbed in the small intestine.
-In this tutorial, we will use the “average Western diet”.
+For example, there are existing estimates for a number of common diets in the MICOM media repository.
+We will use a medium based on European diet, with a MICOM-specific manual depletion of metabolites that are commonly absorbed in the small intestine.

 Download: